-My strategy has two stages.
+My investing strategy has two stages.
 The first, more resource intensive, stage is to construct a watchlist of the highest quality shares I can find, by making an assessment of their quality entirely independently of their share prices.
-Momentum and value are price based factors and as prices fluctuate a lot I believe better used to time purchases rather than identify which shares to buy.
+Momentum and value are determined by the share price and as these prices fluctuate a lot I believe better used to time purchases rather than identify which shares to buy.

 - Does the business have a good track record?
 Does it have consistent and stable growth in profits and cash over time?
 Does it have a steadily growing share price over the long term?